nkkko/fabo/README.md

 ## Acknowledgements

-We would like to express our gratitude to the creators and contributors of the following projects, which have been instrumental in the development of FABO:
+We want to express our gratitude to the creators and contributors of the following projects, which should be instrumental in the development of FABO:

 - [Bubble Tea](https://github.com/charmbracelet/bubbletea) - The quirky library used for building the CLI

 ## Note

 This is a work of fiction.
 Any similarity to actual events or persons, living or dead, is purely coincidental.
-FABO is a quirky, imaginary creation meant to bring a smile to your face.
+FABO is a whimsical, imaginary character I dreamed up while attempting to capture screenshots of our milestones as we approached [4,000 stars with Daytona](https://github.com/daytonaio/daytona).
+Despite consistently failing at this task, our teammate [Fabo](https://github.com/fabjanvucina) always swooped in to save the day.
 Who knows?
-Maybe our little quirky project will even motivate you to create your own real-life achievement-tracking tool – just be sure to give us a shoutout if you do!
+Maybe our little FABO will even materialize at one point!
+God knows we all need FABO in our screen-shooting lives.